-Tip 1: Export your chart of accounts to Excel using Smartlist and review the accounts to trim it down to accounts where aliases would be useful.
-(Delete whatever you don’t need it for).
-Then create aliases in your spreadsheet and import them back into Dynamics GP using Integration Manager or your choice of integration tool.
+- Export the chart of accounts to Excel using SmartList and review the accounts to narrow down GL accounts where aliases would be useful.
+Next, create aliases in the spreadsheet and import them back into Dynamics GP using Integration Manager or other integration tools.

-Tip 2: Make the aliases as short as possible – the goal is speeding up data entry, not typing in 20 character phrases!
+- Make the aliases as short as possible - the goal is speeding up data entry, not typing in 20-character phrases!
 Abbreviate common distinguishing features.

-- Do you have accounts in multiple currencies?
+- Are the GL accounts set up in multiple currencies?
 Consider using either full currency ISO codes or abbreviations of those for currency differentiators.
-Example for Prepaid Expenses in say Canadian Dollars and US Dollars, “PPD C” and “PPD U”.
+Example for Prepaid Expenses in say Canadian Dollars and US Dollars, "PPD C" and "PPD U".

-- Do you have lots of departments or projects in your G/L Account structure?
-Perhaps use a mix of alpha and numeric – if department numbers are well-known throughout your user base, then use alpha shortcuts for common expenses and keep the numerics for departments.
-Example for Office Supplies “offsupp 100” for department 100, “offsup 200”, “offsup 300” etc.
+- Are there lots of departments or projects in the GL Account structure?
+Perhaps use a mix of alpha and numeric - if department numbers are well-known throughout the user base, then use alpha shortcuts for common expenses and use a numeric value for departments.
+Example for Office Supplies "offsupp 100" for department 100, "offsup 200", "offsup 300" etc.

-Tip 3: Create cheat sheets for your staff.
-Don’t print a list of all 2000 G/L accounts with their alias but instead look at the patterns you used and create cheat sheets to identify the patterns.
-Your users are smart enough to put the patterns together to enter complete aliases!
-Example: one list is the common expense codes with aliases like “offsup” = Office Supplies Expense.
-If you have 40 office supply accounts because of different departments, projects etc., just list it once with a separate sheet listing the shortcuts for the departments or projects.
+- Example: one list is the common expense codes with aliases like "offsup" = Office Supplies Expense.
+If there are 40 office supply accounts because of different departments, projects etc., just list it once with a separate sheet listing the shortcuts for the departments or projects.